MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/configuring-an-inf-file-for-a-modifying-filter-driver.md

-**Note**  More than one filter driver of a specific class can exist in a layered stack of modifying filter drivers.
-For example, two modifying filter drivers of **FilterClass** "scheduler" can exist in a stack simultaneously.
-The filter driver that has an earlier installation time stamp is installed below (that is, closer to the miniport adapter) the filter driver with the later time stamp.
-However, the order of multiple filter drivers with the same class is exactly the same over different miniport adapters on the same computer.
+**Note**  If multiple filter drivers have the same FilterClass, they will all be added to the layered stack of filter drivers.
+The system assigns a layering order to each modifying filter driver with the same FilterClass.
+In some cases, the system administrator can rearrange the relative order of filter drivers that have the same FilterClass.